andrerolfs/andrerolfs.github.io/20200501_Jenkins_Groovy_Init_Script.md

 # 20200501 Jenkins Groovy Init Script

-I have spend some hours on learning how to create an `init.groovy` script for Jenkins to
+I have spent some hours on learning how to create an `init.groovy` script for Jenkins to

 1. create a user
 2. generate an API token for that user